 Millions of years ago, the ancestor of the dolphin was a dog-sized animal that walked on land.
 Over time, it adopted a wholly aquatic lifestyle, and its body morphed into the shape of a fish.
 Its hind legs receded, its tail developed flukes and its front legs turned into flippers.
 It lost its external ears and developed a fin on its back.
 Its nostrils migrated from the front of its face to the top of its head so the animal can breathe without having to raise its whole head out of the water.
 The nostril, now called a blow-hole, snaps shut automatically when the dolphin submerges and automatically opens up when it surfaces.

 Bottlenose dolphins sleep by turning off half their brains!

 For a long time, people wondered how dolphins could sleep when they had to surface for air every minute or so.
-The amazing discovery was that one half of their brain sleeps while the other half stays awake enough to allow them to surface, breath, and watch for predators and threats.
-Its brain cycles between the halves of its brain resting in two hour periods so it can rest both halves!
+The amazing discovery was that one half of their brain sleeps while the other half stays awake enough to allow them to surface, breathe, and watch for predators and threats.
+Its brain cycles between the halves of its brain resting in two-hour periods so it can rest both halves!

 Bottlenose dolphins have been observed socializing and cooperating with other species

 Dolphins have been monitored swimming together with the same group of false killer whales in locations that can range hundreds of miles away.
-The groupings appear not to be encounters, but the species intentionally socializing and cooperatively hunting in large groups.
+The groupings appear not to be encountered, but the species intentionally socialize and cooperatively hunt in large groups.

 Other examples of dolphins cooperating with other species include dolphins that have learned to hunt with local fishermen.
 In 2011 researchers even discovered a group of sperm whales had adopted a bottlenose dolphin with a spinal deformity!